Skip to content

 # Create an application (default)

-uv init my-appuv also handles optional dependencies and dependency groups, letting you define sets of extras like [project.optional-dependencies] for features or [dependency-groups] for development tools.
-This follows the same patterns used by pip and other tools, so the concepts transfer.
+uv also handles optional dependencies and dependency groups, letting you define sets of extras like [project.optional-dependencies] for features or [dependency-groups] for development tools.
+For the mechanics of installing groups with uv sync --group, see Understanding dependency groups in uv.

 Changing your project’s Python version is straightforward: